-Sumitomo Corporation Africa consists of 7 offices in Sub-Saharan Africa, including the office in Johannesburg, South Africa, where we have the regional operational hub.
+Sumitomo Corporation Africa has its head office in Johannesburg, South Africa, which is the regional operational hub for covering 6 offices in Sub-Saharan Africa.
 Experience and expertise of our Africa team ensures effective and seamless region-wide interaction.
 Our business in Sub-Saharan Africa is conducted in an organic way to promote optimal collaboration between regional offices on the one hand and the group headquarters in Tokyo and overseas colleagues on the other while making the most of Sumitomo Corporation Group’s Integrated Corporate Strength as well as extensive global network.

 Johannesburg Head Office